 Numatic Henry Cordless HVB160

-Cordless vacuums have become increasingly popular due to their convenient design, so it's no surprise that Numatic have a cordless version of the Henry.
+Cordless vacuums have become increasingly popular, so it’s no surprise Numatic have a cordless version of the Henry.
 It has many of the same features as the corded version, but comes with a 36V battery and is one of the few cordless vacs to have a bagged design.

 Aside from the cordless design, it has a 9 litre capacity (which is huge for a cordless), adjustable floor head and a HEPA filter.
 Like other Henry models, it comes with several tools, such as a crevice nozzle and dusting brush.
 The bagged design also means it could be a good choice for those with allergies.

 If you want the no-nonsense design of a Henry vacuum combined with the convenience of cordless, the HVB160 is an option to consider.
 It’s much more expensive than the corded Henry and doesn’t have the longest run-time, but the dual batteries and large capacity mean it’s much better suited to heavy cleaning than most cordless models.

 Numatic Henry Compact HVR160